hazelcast/hazelcast/hazelcast-jet-distribution/src/root/readme.md

 ]
 ```

-Note: By default Jet uses multicast, which may be disabled in some
+Note: By default Jet nodes use IP multicast to discover each other.
+This
+network feature is often disabled in managed cloud environments.
+In this
-environments.
-In this case you can enable the TCP-IP join inside
+case you can enable the TCP-IP join inside
 `config/hazelcast.yaml`.
 For more details, please see the the section on
 setting up clusters in [Hazelcast IMDG's reference
 manual](https://docs.hazelcast.org/docs/3.12.3/manual/html-single/index.html#setting-up-clusters)

-### 3. Submitting a Job
+### 4. Submit a Job

-You can submit the hello world example to the cluster using the command below:
+In order to validate your cluster setup, submit the provided Hello World
+example:

 ```
 $ bin/jet submit examples/hello-world.jar